 The Evolutionary Developmental Biology Lab is designed to accompany the associated lecture course (Biology 328).
 Students will gain hands-on experience in acquiring and analyzing data using a variety of techniques common in the field of “evo devo”, and will then work in small groups to apply these skills to develop and test hypotheses regarding a “mystery” developmental mutant of either the mustard plant Arabidopsis or the fruit fly Drosophila.
 Applies to the Organismal major requirement.
 Prerequisite: Biology 111 and 205.
 Optional corequisite: Biology 328.
 Lab fee: maximum $20.

 339 Microbiology and Immunology

 Bacteria, viruses, and eukaryotic microbes.
 Cell structure and chemistry, metabolism, evolution, and ecology will be themes emphasized throughout the course as other topics such as pathogenesis, disease, the immune system, cultivation, taxonomy, and practical applications for microorganisms are discussed.
 The laboratory will establish sterile techniques and stress the structure and biochemical differentiation of bacterial species.
 Three lectures and one three-hour laboratory per week.
-Fulfills the Molecular/Cell Biology major requirement.
+Applies to the Molecular/Cell Biology major requirement.
 Prerequisites: Biology 111 and a year of college chemistry.
 Biology 112 is recommended.
 Lab fee: maximum $20.

-342 Gene Discovery & Genomics
+342 Gene Discovery and Functional Genomics

 x, 2 Vernon